kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

   [developer.wordpress.com/docs/api](https://developer.wordpress.com/docs/api/)
 </div>

 ???
-WordPress.com started providing a REST API a few years back, and you can use it with an independent WP site by installing the Jetpack plugin; but this depends on leveraging Automattic's wordpress.com infrastructure, and isn't "built in"
+WordPress.com (WP.com and WP the software are related but separate) started providing a REST API a few years back, and you can use it with an independent WP site by installing the Jetpack plugin; but this depends on leveraging Automattic's wordpress.com infrastructure, and isn't "built in"

-(WP.com and WP the software are related by separate)

 ---
 <!-- .slide: class="center" -->